-Supported by a large-scale philanthropic investment from Blue Meridian Partners, the Foundation launches a 12-year plan to scale Wendy’s Wonderful Kids in all 50 states.
+Supported by a large-scale philanthropic investment from Blue Meridian Partners, the Foundation launches an aggressive, multi-year business plan to scale Wendy’s Wonderful Kids in all 50 states.

 The Foundation receives a one-year planning grant from the Edna McConnell Clark Foundation to take Wendy’s Wonderful Kids to scale.

 The Foundation celebrates more than 5,000 adoptions through Wendy’s Wonderful Kids.

 The Foundation, with its partner Children’s Action Network, receives an Adoption Excellence Award for A Home for the Holidays from the U.S. Department of Health and Human Services, Children’s Bureau.

 The Foundation’s President & CEO, Rita Soronen, testifies before Congress in support of increasing adoptions from foster care.

 The state of Ohio commits to an innovative public/private partnership with the Foundation to take Wendy’s Wonderful Kids to scale across the state.